f5devcentral/f5-agility-labs-nginx/docs/class15/module3/module3.rst

 -  **Error Handling**: It manages any errors or exceptions that occur during the process, ensuring graceful failure modes.

-**Ollama ( Inference Services )**
+**Inference Services**

+Inference services will run a model in order to generation predictions.
+This lab uses Ollama, a popular open source solution for inference.
-Ollama is an advanced AI tool that facilitates the local execution of large language models (LLMs), such as Llama 2, Mistral, and in our case LLama 3.1 8B.
-The key Features of Ollama:
+Ollama facilitates the local execution of large language models (LLMs) such as Llama 2, Mistral, and in our case LLama 3.1 8B.
+The key features of Ollama:

 -  **Local Execution**: Users can run powerful language models directly on their machines, enhancing privacy and control over data.